DylanKojiCheslin/adamant-octo-kidney/README.md

 The 'collection' option is what Meteor Collection will be indexed.

-The 'feild' option is an array of fields to be searched.
-You only need to include feilds that will be typed in by the user.
+The 'field' option is an array of fields to be searched.
+You only need to include fields that will be typed in by the user.

 The 'limit' option defines how many results are in the returned array.